Domestic Hot Water Tanks

 Yes, Steelcraft offers stainless steel domestic hot water tanks for a variety of applications.
 With that said, carbon steel tanks with cement-linings are the most commonly specified units.

-- Question 3: Can Steelcraft provide technical information on an existing tank if I provide the serial number?
+- Question 3: Can Steelcraft provide technical information on an existing tank if I provide the nameplate information?

 If available, Steelcraft can pull old drawings from our archives for an Administration Fee.
 In the event that a replacement tank is purchased as a follow-up to this same request, the Administration Fee will be deducted off of the purchase price of a new tank.